-Food trucks, like Holi Masala, are a more affordable option for first-time and startup entrepreneurs than brick-and-mortar restaurants.
-Plus, they get to go directly to the consumers and find their target market on the streets and on social media, rather than waiting for consumers to come to them.
+Food trucks get to sell and market directly to the consumers.
+They can find and go to their target market literally on the streets as well as on social media, rather than waiting for consumers to come to them.
 These mobile restaurants have great built-in branding, often with menu items and fun branding painted right on the truck to help market and advertise on-the-go.
 Because of their traveling nature, food trucks have to be very socially savvy, using geolocation, targeting, and tags to show where they are to digital Millennials.

 - Startup costs for creating your own restaurant on wheels averages from $50,000 to $60,000.
 (Food truck nation)